 Whatever you pick will affect how your mattress feels once it’s in your home.

-A slatted bedstead or solid divan will result in a firmer sensation, while a sprung design will give it a bouncier feel.
+For example, a slatted bedstead or solid divan will result in a firmer sensation, while a sprung design will give it a bouncier feel.

 For an ideal set-up, buy the two together.
 Not all mattresses are designed to work with all bases, and picking the wrong one would really throw a spanner in the works.